Grevillea shiressii: Description

+This grevillea is similar to, but easily distinguishable from the related G. singuliflora, a species from Queensland which grows only 0.5–1.5 m tall, has solitary or paired flowers and small, ovate leaves 0.7-3.5 cm long and 10–23 mm wide.

 Taxonomy

 Grevillea shiressii was first formally described in 1925 by William Blakely in the Proceedings of the Linnean Society of New South Wales.
 The specific epithet (shiressii) honours David William Campbell Shiress, Blakely's "friend and companion on many botanical excursions".

 Distribution and habitat

 This grevillea grows on alluvial sandy soils in forests along creek banks, under such trees as mountain blue gum (Eucalyptus deanei), turpentine (Syncarpia glomulifera) and rough-barked apple (Angophora floribunda), and alongside watergum (Tristaniopsis laurina) and river lomatia (Lomatia myricoides).
 It is only found growing naturally along two tributaries of the lower Hawkesbury River near Gosford north of Sydney, Mullet Creek near Wondabyne and Mooney Mooney Creek.

 Ecology

 Birds forage among and pollinate the flowers of G. shiressii, while ants disperse the seeds.
 Wasps of the genus Eurytoma prey on the seeds.
 Plants are killed by fire and regenerate from seed.

 Conservation status

-Grevillea shiressii is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016 (NSW).
+Grevillea shiressii is listed as endangered on the IUCN Red List of Threatened Species and as vulnerable under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016 (NSW).
 The main threats to the species include its restricted distribution, track maintenance, inappropriate fire regimes, and weed invasion.